 #1: Prepare your environment:

 Both physical spaces and people that are around you regularly need to be examined.
+Make sure you’re not storing any sweet treats next to your queen mattress.
 What is in your pantry that might tempt you later on?
 Who do you spend time around that lives the lifestyle that you’re trying to change?
 Removing temptations and bad influences are difficult things to do, but in focusing on a long-term goal of sustained health, it’s one of the most essential pieces of the puzzle.

 #2: Document the “why:”